-Minnesota lacks a world-class facility for the most popular international sport.
+Minnesota lacks a world-class facility for the world’s game.
 While there are several stadiums in the Twin Cities area, none currently pass the standards for professional soccer.
-Soccer is better played on natural grass, outdoors and in an intimate setting that provides quality acoustics and is built specifically for a crowd of 20,000-30,000 singing fans.
+Soccer is better played on natural grass, outdoors, and in an intimate setting that provides quality acoustics for a passionate fanbase.
 The new soccer stadium will attract better soccer talent and world-class competitions to Minnesota.

-The stadium is located in the Midway neighborhood of St. Paul, 7.5 miles from downtown Minneapolis and 5 miles from downtown St. Paul at the intersection of Snelling and University.
+The stadium is located in the Midway neighborhood of Saint Paul, 7.5 miles from downtown Minneapolis and 5 miles from downtown Saint Paul at the intersection of Snelling and University Avenues.

-The Minnesota United ownership group has committed to privately financing the construction of the stadium and will be asking for $0 of tax payer contributions.
-The MLS franchise will be the first professional team in Minnesota to construct their stadium without a direct public subsidy.
+The Minnesota United ownership group has committed to privately financing the construction of the stadium with no taxpayer contributions.
+MNUFC will be the first professional team in Minnesota to construct its stadium without a direct public subsidy.

 The Minnesota United ownership group is committed to providing affordable tickets for the diverse community of soccer fans in Minnesota.